JHU-Delivery-Robot/Navigation/README.md

 ### Linux

-Use your system package manager to acquire Git, the GCC compiler suite, a recent version of Python 3, and the Ninja build system.
+Use your system package manager to acquire Git, the GCC compiler suite, CMake, a recent version of Python 3, and the Ninja build system.
 If you are using Ubuntu/Debian, this is simply
 ```
 sudo apt install git gcc python3 ninja-build cmake
 ```